 Timeline: You can estimate the process scope and timeline for completion with the critical path method.

-Priority: Determine how important this process is to implement compared to other projects and objectives your team is working on.
+Priority: Determine how important this process is to implement compared to other projects your team is working on.

-These factors help to paint a clear picture for stakeholders and the leadership team to quickly understand the process at hand.
+These factors help stakeholders and leadership quickly understand the process at hand.

-Defining these boundaries can help set clear task guidelines when you’re ready to implement the new process.
-For example, if you’re looking to reduce busywork with process automation, your boundaries might include dedicating your IT team to trigger the process and your operations team to complete the process.
+Defining these boundaries can help set clear task guidelines when you're ready to implement the new process.
+For example, if you're looking to reduce busywork with process automation, your boundaries might include dedicating your IT team to trigger the process and your operations team to complete it.

 The third step involves identifying both the inputs and outputs.